Table of Contents

 1. Minimum Years of Legal Residence

-• Non-EU/EEA citizens: Must have legally resided in Norway for 5 continuous years on qualifying permits (work, family, or protection).
+• Non-EU/EEA citizens: Must have resided in Norway on a qualifying temporary residence permit for 3 to 5 continuous years.

 Real-life example: Ahmed from Pakistan studied in Trondheim for four years, but only half of that counted toward permanent residence.
 He had to stay two more years on a work permit to meet the 5-year requirement.